Hirlam/Trac2Markdown.jl/docs/src/ConfigureYourExperiment.md

 ## Introduction

 There are several levels on configuration available in HARMONIE.
-The highest level of configuration is done in [config_exp.h](Harmonie/ecf/config_exp.h?rev# release-43h2.beta.3).
+The highest level of configuration is done in [`config_exp.h`](Harmonie/ecf/config_exp.h?rev# release-43h2.beta.3).
 It includes the environment variables, which are used to control the experimentation.
-In the following we describe the meaning of the different variables and are described in the order they appear in [config_exp.h](Harmonie/ecf/config_exp.h?revrelease-43h2.beta.3).
+In the following we describe the meaning of the different variables and are described in the order they appear in [`config_exp.h`](Harmonie/ecf/config_exp.h?revrelease-43h2.beta.3).

-Host specific paths and environment variables for your system are defined in Env_system.
-Read more [here](HarmonieSystemDocumentation/Installation).
+Host specific paths and environment variables for your system are defined in `Env_system.` Read more [here](HarmonieSystemDocumentation/Installation).

 ## Build options
 ```bash